Shadowfire (video game): Development

 Denton Designs consisted of former employees of Imagine Software who had been working on the infamous Bandersnatch game when the company went into administration.
 The initial idea for Shadowfire came from Ian Weatherburn who then moved to Ocean Software after being sacked for wanting the company to be more like Imagine.
 The Enigma Force team were based on characters in American comics, in particular the X-Men and Teen Titans, with artist Simon Butler directly copying the poses from the comics for use in the game manual.
 The use of icons to control the characters was inspired by the interface of the Apple Lisa computers that had been used at Imagine, and publisher Beyond promoted the game as "the first adventure without text".

 Shadowfire was unusual at the time in that it was released with the ZX Spectrum version coded by John Heap on one side of the cassette, and the Commodore 64 version by Dave Colclough on the other.
 It was later ported to the Amstrad CPC.

 According to the manual supplied with the game, an invisible monster (Zoff's pet) roams the ship which will randomly attack the player.
 This was a bug in the Commodore 64 version which was subsequently fixed, but by then the manual had already been printed.

 Reception

-Shadowfire was well-received on both released platforms, gaining a 96% Crash "Smash" for the ZX Spectrum version, and a 91% "Sizzler" award from ZZap!64 for the Commodore 64 version.
+Shadowfire was well-received on both released platforms, gaining a 96% Crash "Smash" for the ZX Spectrum version, a Classic award from Sinclair User and a 91% "Sizzler" award from ZZap!64 for the Commodore 64 version.

 Info gave it four stars out of five, describing it as "a very stylish import".
 While disliking the "tiresome" icon-based controls, the magazine concluded that it was "an unusual and entertaining space-opera offering".
 The innovative interface, multi-character gameplay and atmospheric music by Fred Gray were also favourably commented upon.

 The game reached number 4 in the Commodore 64 charts, and number 3 in both the ZX Spectrum and All Formats charts in June 1985.

+In 1991, Crash placed it 71st in their list of the top 100 games for the Spectrum.
+In 1993, Commodore Force ranked the game at number 12 on its list of the top 100 Commodore 64 games.